willianribeiro/my-bookcase/README.en.md

-# Skoob Bookshelf
+# My Bookcase
 **A virtual bookshelf to list your books registered at [Skoob](http://www.skoob.com.br).**

 Skoob platform enables You keep a log of books that: You have read, You are reading or you want to read.
 However, it is only available for whom is signed up to the website.

-Skoob Bookshelf enables share that books publicly (-;
+My Bookcase enables share that books publicly (-;

 First version is still in development, but will be available soon.